top of page

 Senior Theology

-• Living as a Disciple of Jesus Christ introduces the seven themes of Catholic social teaching.
+This course introduces the seven themes of Catholic social teaching.
 Students are challenged to put their faith into action by responding to the needs of those whose rights are being violated in our world today.

 For additional information regarding theology courses, please refer to the Course Curriculum Guide.